GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

-There are some important differences compared to [Chrome's installability criteria](/install-criteria/#criteria) and the [Web App Manifest spec](https://w3c.github.io/manifest/), for example regarding language constraints (Oculus only supports left-to-right languages at the moment) or the optionality of `start_url`, which Chrome strictly requires for an app to be installable.
+There are some important differences compared to [Chrome's installability criteria](/install-criteria/#criteria) and the [Web App Manifest spec](https://w3c.github.io/manifest/).
+For example, Oculus only supports left-to-right languages at the moment, whereas the Web App Manifest spec enforces no such constraints.
+Another example is `start_url`, which Chrome strictly requires for an app to be installable, but which on Oculus is optional.
 Oculus offers a [command line tool](https://developer.oculus.com/documentation/web/pwa-packaging/) that lets developers create PWAs for the Oculus Quest&nbsp;2, which allows them to pass the missing (or override the existing) parameters in the Web App Manifest.